Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

 In addition, we explored the sensitivity of our results to modifications of the likelihood definition.
 Specifically, we used a student-t distribution ($\nu=5$) to see the effects of allowing heavier tails, and we introduced an error covariance matrix to study the effect of possible correlations (with $\rho \approx 0.7$) between the errors in binding energy and radius of \Ca{}.
 In the end, the differences in the extracted credibility regions was $\sim 1\%$ and we therefore present only results obtained with the uncorrelated, multivariate normal distribution.

 Our final predictions for \rskinPb{}, \rskinCa{} and for nuclear matter properties are presented in Figure~\ref{fig:ppd_FW} and Extended Data Table~\ref{tab:ppd}.
 For these observables we use the Bayesian machine learning error model described below to assign relevant correlations between equation-of-state observables.
 For model errors in \rskinPb{} and $L$ we use a correlation coefficient of $\rho=0.9$ as motivated by the strong correlation between the observables computed with the 34 non-implausible samples.
+It should be noted that $S$, $L$, and $K$ are computed at the specific saturation density of the corresponding non-implausible interaction.